opencast/opencast/docs/guides/admin/docs/installation/ansible.md

 quickly and easily set up Opencast for testing.
 These scripts are also a good base upon which to build your own, local configuration management scripts.

-The Ansible scripts are tested on Debian 8+, Ubuntu 16.04+, and CentOS 7+, but may also work on other systems.
+The Ansible scripts are tested on long term stable releases of Debian, Ubuntu, and CentOS.
+Currently this is Debian 8, Ubuntu 16.04, and 18.04, and CentOS 7.
+Other releases, and distributions should work, but are untested.

 Setup